thomasnrggo/todo-docker/readme.md

-# My Full Stack Application
+# To Do App

 ## Description

-This project is a full-stack web application consisting of a React frontend, a Node.js backend, and a MongoDB database.
+Simple To do App, This project is a full-stack web application consisting of a React frontend, a Node.js backend, and a MongoDB database.
 It's structured as a monorepo with Docker Compose for easy development and deployment.

 ## Getting Started